Red wine–poached pears

 2 strip(s), (3 inches each), removed with vegetable peeler

 6 medium, (5 ounces each), firm-ripe, or Bosc pears with stems

 - In a saucepan just large enough to hold pears, combine wine, sugar, lemon zest, cinnamon stick, and water and set over medium heat.
 Cook, stirring occasionally, until sugar is dissolved.
 Remove saucepan from heat.

 - Meanwhile, peel pears, leaving stems intact.
 Add pears to wine mixture and bring to boil.
-Reduce heat to low and simmer, covered, turning pears occasionally, until evenly colored and tender when pierced with knife, about 30 minutes.
+Reduce heat to low.
+Simmer pears, covered, turning occasionally, until evenly colored and tender when pierced with knife, about 30 minutes.